guinacio/mcp_server_google_calendar/README.md

 ### Installation

 1. Run `npx mcp-server-google-calendar init`
+2. TODO: add instructions how to setup google cloud project / improve auth so this is not needed (possible ?)
-2. Restart Claude Desktop
+3. Restart Claude Desktop
-3. You can now try with a simple command like `Give me a list of all my events this week`
+4. You can now try with a simple command like `Give me a list of all my events this week`